vue9v2/ai-voice-cloning/README.md

 ## Documentation

 Please consult [the wiki](https://git.ecker.tech/mrq/ai-voice-cloning/wiki) for the documentation, including how to install, prepare voices for, and use the software.

+## Bug Reporting

+If you run into any problems, please refer to the [issues you may encounter](https://git.ecker.tech/mrq/ai-voice-cloning/wiki/Issues) wiki page first.
+Please don't hesitate to submit an issue.